Some information about his most important teachers who made an impact on what and how we practice today.

 Ni Huaching knew Yang Cheng-Fu and studied Taiji with Yang Shao-Hou, Cheng-Fu's elder brother.

 He had a lifelong friendship with Zheng Manqing.
 In the 1970s, Zheng founded a school in New York.
-A few years later, Ni founded his Taiji school in Los Angeles and later a college for Chinese medicine in Santa Monica.
+A few years later, Ni founded his Taiji school in Los Angeles and later a college for Chinese

 Patrick Kelly has been in contact with Ni Huaching since the early 1980s.